carlohamalainen/carlohamalainen.github.io/_posts/2009-02-24-turn-an-asus-wl-500gp-into-a-pc.md

 Unmount the USB drive, plug it into the Asus.

-For ethernet, I found that the LAN1 port worked (I thought that the WAN port would but it didn&#8217;t).
+For ethernet, I found that the LAN1 port worked (I thought that the WAN port would but it didn't).
 Connect the Asus to your main router via the LAN1 port as if it was a normal PC.

 Power it up.
 It should respond to ping,and ssh.
 The default root password is toor, and it should be changed as soon as possible.